sofieditmer/cds-visual/assignments/assignment3_EdgeDetection/README.md

 cd assignments/assignment3_EdgeDetetion
 ```

 5. Run the edge_detection.py script within the cv101 environment.
-You can run the script on the provided image in the data folder called "jefferson_memorial.jpeg" an specify the following parameters:
+You can run the script on the provided image in the data folder called "jefferson_memorial.jpeg" and specify the following parameters:

 `-i:` path to the image <br>
 `-r:` the x and y coordinates of the ROI (region of interest).
 You should specify these as four integers, x1 y1 x2 y2, separated by whitespace. x1 y1 are the coordinates of the top-left corner of the ROI, while x2 y2 are coordinates of the bottom-right corner of the ROI. <br>